-Anne de Marcken is a writer and time-based artist working primarily in the narrative mode.
-Her credits include short stories, poetry, screenplays, short and feature-length films and videos, algorithm-based narratives, and interactive web environments.
+Anne de Marcken is an interdisciplinary artist, working primarily in text and moving image.
+Her credits include multimedia installations, short and feature-length films and videos, algorithm-based narratives, interactive web environments, short stories, poetry, and screenplays.
+Most recently she opened The Redaction Project, an interdisciplinary interrogation of narrative, words and loss.
+She released the award-winning feature film Group in 2002, notable for its groundbreaking use of video-to-film and streaming technologies, as well as its emergent narrative and queer/feminist subject matter.
 Her writing has been featured on NPR’s Selected Shorts and has appeared in such publications as Best New American Voices, Glimmer Train, and Southern Indiana Review.
 She has been awarded the Howard Frank Mosher Prize for Short Fiction, the Stella Kupferberg Memorial Prize, the Mary C. Mohr Short Fiction Award and has received grant and fellowship support from the Jentel Foundation, Centrum, Artist Trust and the Hafer Family Foundation.
 She currently is a visiting professor at The Evergreen State College, is affiliated with Goddard College’s MFA in Interdisciplinary Arts program, maintains her position as Creative Director of the digital media arts studio Wovie, and keeps up an active creative practice integrating text- and image-based media.